alandekok/jlibtool/README.md

 # Compatibility

 Jlibtool is _mostly_ compatible with libtool.
-It accepts many of the same comman-line arguments as jlibtool, and behaves largely in the same way.
+It accepts many of the same command-line arguments as libtool, and behaves largely in the same way.
 See `jlibtool --help` for specific details.

 If your project uses libltdl, then jlibtool may not be for you.
 There is a magic relationship between those two programs that jlibtool does